SFDO-Tooling/CumulusCI/docs/get_started.rst

         name_match: %_TEST%

 Starting a New CumulusCI Project
 --------------------------------
 This section assumes that you have CumulusCI and ``git`` installed on your host.
-We first need to make a directory with our projects name, navigate into the directory, and initialize it as a git repository.
+We first need to make a directory with our project's name, navigate into the directory, and initialize it as a git repository.

 .. code-block:: console